 It’s past time for the South – and the rest of the nation – to bury the myth of the Lost Cause once and for all.

-As of July 27, 2018, the data set, map, and online report are updated as additions and removals are reported to and vetted by the SPLC.
+As of February 1, 2019, the data set, map, and online report are up to date as reported to and vetted by the SPLC.
 That data is available to download for research and exploration.

 DOWNLOAD THE DATA

-The 2015 massacre of nine African Americans at the historic “Mother Emanuel” church in Charleston sparked a nationwide movement to remove Confederate monuments, flags and other symbols from the public square, and to rename schools, parks, roads and other public works that pay homage to the Confederacy.
+The 2015 massacre of nine African Americans at the historic “Mother Emanuel” church in Charleston, South Carolina, sparked a nationwide movement to remove Confederate monuments, flags and other symbols from the public square, and to rename schools, parks, roads and other public works that pay homage to the Confederacy.